GyroSuperintelligence/CGM/docs/Notes/Analysis_4pi_Alignment.md

 ### 6.1 Blackbody Radiation and Angular Integration

-The Stefan-Boltzmann law involves σ ∝ π⁵, combining frequency integration (yielding π⁴) with angular factors.
+The Stefan-Boltzmann reality involves σ ∝ π⁵, combining frequency integration (yielding π⁴) with angular factors.
 While not directly 4π, this reflects the compound nature of thermal radiation: energy distribution across frequencies (involving multiple powers of π) combined with angular emission patterns (involving geometric factors of π).

 Blackbody radiation represents thermal equilibrium achieved through complete angular averaging.
 The radiation field must account for all directions and frequencies to maintain thermodynamic consistency.
 The various powers of π encode different aspects of this completeness: frequency space, angular distribution, and polarization states.